This class is not currently available.

 Who should take this course

-- Those looking for fresh approaches to factual material and in search of new models for inspiration.
+- Those looking looking to practice fresh approaches to factual material and in search of new models for inspiration.

 - Those who have a story to tell and are looking for a reason to sit down and tell it in a supportive environment.